The flavor of fresh fava beans and olives shines through this vegan and healthy Mediterranean salad which can also be made into a fava spread!

 You may also like these similar recipes:

-- About two pounds whole fresh fava beans in their pods (you’ll be left with approximately 1 pound beans)
+- 2 pounds whole fresh fava beans in their pods (you’ll be left with approximately 1 pound beans)

 - 1 tablespoon lemon juice, or to taste